na-na-hi/renget/archive/how2playba.md

 I'll go over every item, just know that this shop is a lot more nuanced.
 You can pick anything and it'd be decent.

 - Artifacts
-I don't recommend buying out the artifacts.
+I don't recommend buying out the artifacts, except when you absolutely need to.
 Even though you can't get these artifacts through bounty, there are a lot of events where you can farm them.
 You also get an okayish chunk through raids.

 - Reports
 The safest option if don't know what to pick.
 They're purple, they're FREE\*, and you'll always need them.
 They're REALLY expensive though, so you can skip them in favour of the other options.

 - Shards
 Tsurugi > Eimi > Sumire.